Travel through Italy

 Although there’s no recent history of terrorism in San Marino, attacks can’t be ruled out.
 See Terrorism

-The European Health Insurance Card (EHIC) is not valid in San Marino.
+The European Health Insurance Card (EHIC) and Global Health Insurance Card (GHIC) are not valid in San Marino.

 Around 6,000 British nationals visit San Marino every year.
 Most visits are trouble-free.